aaron-contreras/blog-posts/understanding-callbacks/understanding-callbacks.md

 This event object is passed into the callback function by the `.addEventListener` function.
 A function is calling another function.

 This is because....
-Callbacks are just functions passed into another function.
+Callbacks are just functions passed into another function as arguments.

-That means we can declare a function outside of the argument list and just add it by name as well.
+That means we can declare a function outside of the argument list and just add it by its name as well.
 Like so:

 ~~~javascript
 function myEventHandler(event) {